-We’ve been speaking with Ontario educators of practical nurse programs about our plans, and soliciting their early feedback on the timeline they’ll need in order to incorporate any revised competencies and exam format into a new curriculum.
-We’ve also been engaging with other stakeholders and will continue to do so throughout the project..
+- Increased stakeholder involvement: Nurses in Canada will form the committees to work on the exam.
+French educators from Canada will be involved in the development and translation process, which will be rigorous and evidence-informed.
+We’ve been speaking with educators of practical nurse programs about our plans, and soliciting their early feedback on the timeline they’ll need in order to incorporate any revised competencies and exam format into a new curriculum.
+We’ve also been engaging with other stakeholders and will continue to do so throughout the project.

 For the latest updates on this and other initiatives that may impact educators and students, please see the Educator webpage and the “Meeting Minutes” section of the Academic Reference Group page of this website.
 Your feedback is always welcome.